jpeerezp/P01-Creation-of-a-Digital-Twin/README.md

 - **Next in chain:** P02 — The Physical Pillar (Injects biometric and GPS data onto the shell)

-- **Also uses:** P03 — Technical & Tactical Pillars (Correlates performance drops with physical fatigue)
+- **Also uses:** P03 — Technical & Tactical Pillars (Injects technical and tactical data onto the shell)

-- **Also uses:** P04 — Cognitive & Emotional Pillars (Finalizes the "Mental Twin" by layering wellness and stress data).
+- **Also uses:** P04 — Cognitive & Emotional Pillars (Injetcts cognitive and emotional data onto the shell and finalises the "Digital Twin".